-Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the end d of the course, the student will be able to: 0.
-CLO1 Understand the historical and ideological perspectives of Pakistan and their implications for individuals and professionals in societal contexts C2 PLO6 CLO2 Describe the implications of international conventions and treaties applicable to Pakistan at the national and international level CZ PLO12

-Recommended by: Approved by:
+Sr. No. LEARNING OUTCOME AND ITS MAPPING CLOs Taxonomy level Programme learning outcome (PLO) At the end d of the course, the student will be able to: 0 CLO1 Understand the historical and ideological perspectives of Pakistan and their implications for individuals and professionals in societal contexts C2 PLO6 CLO2 Describe the implications of international conventions and treaties applicable to Pakistan at the national and international level (S (if any): C2 PLO12 lecommen ided by: Approved by: (Chairperson/Date) (Dean/Date)

-(Chairperson/Date) (Dean/Date)

-26,0